 Your own branded network can be created quickly, without costly upfront investments in hardware.

 We would love to help you create your channel.
 Click here to sign up for a channel.

 If you were looking for how you could develop your own Roku channel, you might check http://www.roku.com/developer.

-"Jerry and the whole crew at Streamotor have been great to work with.
-I'd highly recommend them and have been very happy throughout the development process..."
+"The whole crew at Streamotor have been great to work with.
+I'd highly recommend them and have been very happy throughout the development process and post..."